 SCOPE needed to run a seamless baseline survey on water and sanitation issues.
 They previously used paper-based data collection, which led to data quality issues and needed lots of time for data entry and compilation.
-By using Collect, just 12 people were able to collect high-quality data for 8,000 families in 6 months.
+By using Collect, our mobile data collection app, just 12 people were able to collect high-quality data for 8,000 families in 6 months.

 Nearly half of the people in the developing world don't have access to improved sanitation — hygenically separating human waste from human contact.
 Improved sanitation is key to reducing deaths and illnesses, especially among children.